onug/csnf/README.md

 This repository contains a proof-of-concept implementation of CSNF.
 The code is split into two directories:

 * `csnf` directory contains the core framework of interpreting events
 * `demo-service` directory contains a set of sample dictionaries, as well as a web application receiving events from various event producers and dispatching them to event receivers like Azure Sentinel, IBM Cloud Security Center, IBM QRadar, Splunk and more.
+The `demo-service` can be run in Docker for local testing of CSNF.
+There is a [README.md](./demo-service/README.md) that explains how to run the `demo-service` using Docker.

 ## Building dictionaries